sefffal/Octofitter.jl/docs/src/rel-astrom.md

 A few things to watch out for: check that you aren't getting many (any, really) numerical errors (`ratio_divergent_transitions`).
 This likely indicates a problem with your model: either invalid values of one or more parameters are encountered (e.g. the prior on semi-major axis includes negative values) or that there is a region of very high curvature that is failing to sample properly.
 This latter issue can lead to a bias in your results.

 One common mistake is to use a distribution like `Normal(10,3)` for semi-major axis.
 This left tail of this distribution includes negative values, and our orbit model is not defined for negative semi-major axes.
-A better choice is a `truncated(Normal(10,3), lower=0)` distribution.
+A better choice is a `truncated(Normal(10,3), lower=0.1)` distribution (not including zero, since a=0 is not defined).

 You may see some warnings during initial step-size adaptation.
 These are probably nothing to worry about if sampling proceeds normally afterwards.